 Heroes of the Storm

 Although not directly advertised or viewed internally as a MOBA, Blizzard’s Heroes of the Storm has all the trappings of a MOBA.
-It’s 5-on-5 and features a wide array of heroes (currently 80) split into four roles: Specialist, Warrior, Support, and Assassin.
+It’s five-on-five and features a wide array of heroes (currently 89) split into four roles: Specialist, Warrior, Support, and Assassin.
 Heroes of the Storm hasn’t achieved the same level of notoriety as League of Legends or Dota 2, but it’s a satisfying and deep experience in its own right.
 With 15 maps and a slew of game modes, including ranked, unranked, and even CPU battles, Heroes of the Storm has enough content to keep you playing for the long haul.
 Of course, you have to have an affinity for MOBAs, but we’ve found that Heroes of the Storm is a bit easier to get into than League and Dota.

 Smite has been a mainstay in the MOBA genre since 2014.
 It stands out for its third-person presentation, differentiating itself from League, Heroes of the Storm, and Dota 2.
 The change in perspective also alters the play style, changing the traditionally strategic MOBA formula to action-oriented gameplay.
 The game’s heroes are all gods modeled after real ones across twelve different pantheons.
-As of now, there are nearly 100 playable characters, each with their own abilities.
+As of now, there are 110 playable characters, each with their own abilities.
 Smite‘s 5-on-5 contests are always interesting, as it’s not uncommon to see CPU-controlled enemies crop up across the battlefields.
 Smite is available on PC, Xbox One, and PS4.

 Tetris 99 mashes the iconic puzzle game with the hottest genre around: Battle royale.
 Can you outlast 98 other Tetris players?
 Armed with four different attack commands that direct your garbage to other players, Tetris 99 adds an extra layer of strategy to the most expertly designed puzzle game ever created.
 It can be overwhelming dealing with attacks from several players at once, but the relentless pace at which Tetris 99 forces you to play at makes for a constantly invigorating experience.
 Who would have thought that a classic game like Tetris would make for one of the best battle royale games available today?
 Tetris 99 is exclusive to Nintendo Switch, specifically Nintendo Switch Online subscribers.